Varvara Lepchenko: 2015

-In the US Open Series, she started the Stankford Classic off by beating Mirjana Lučić-Baroni in the first round, 3–6, 6–2, 7–6.
+In the US Open Series, she started the Stanford Classic off by beating Mirjana Lučić-Baroni in the first round, 3–6, 6–2, 7–6.
 In the second round, she stunned top seed Caroline Wozniacki, 6–4, 6–2.
 In the quarterfinals, Lepchenko defeated Mona Barthel, 6–7, 6–2, 6–3, to reach the semifinals for the second year in a row.
 However, she then lost to fourth seed Karolína Plíšková, 2–6, 5–7.
 At the Rogers Cup, she was defeated in the first round by Barbora Strýcová, 6–2, 6–4.
 Lepchenko played one more tournament before the US Open, which was at the Western & Southern Open.
 She reached the third round where she lost to qualifier Anna Karolína Schmiedlová.
 Ranked 46 at the US Open, Lepchenko advanced to the fourth round defeating Kirsten Flipkens, Lesia Tsurenko, and Mona Barthel.
 She was defeated in the fourth round by 20th seed Victoria Azarenka, 6–3, 6–4.

 Seeded No. 4 at the Korea Open, Lepchenko lost in the second round to Elizaveta Kulichkova, 0–6, 2–6.
 At the Wuhan Open, she was defeated in the second round by 12th seed Elina Svitolina, 6–4, 6–2.
 Staying in China to play at Beijing, she lost in the first round to Chinese wildcard Wang Qiang, 2–6, 6–3, 2–6.
 At the Generali Ladies Linz, Lepchenko lost in the first round to Kirsten Flipkens, 3–6, 6–7.
 She competed in her final tournament of the year at the Kremlin Cup and was defeated in the first round by Margarita Gasparyan, 7–5, 7–6.

 Lepchenko ended the year ranked No. 46.